Partner, Price Hanna Consultants LLC

 Increasing market penetration for disposable and durable nonwovens in Southeast Asia and China, where market penetration is still low, is a positive predictive factor for good nonwoven demand growth in both Southeast Asian markets and in their export markets as well.
-Nonwoven producers in the ASEAN fivecountries are expected to benefit from good export demand from China, Japan and other countries in and outside the Asia-Pacific region.
+Over time, nonwovens producers in the five ASEAN countries are expected to benefit from good export demand from China, Japan and other countries in and outside the Asia-Pacific region.
 The largest market for converted nonwoven products will be in hygiene end uses followed by nonwovens used in durable geotextile and other markets.

-Several global and regional disposable hygiene producers have converting operations in Southeast Asia of which some have recently expanded or acquired local regional capacity.
-These producers include Kimberly-Clark, Johnson & Johnson, Kao, P&G and Unicharm, who recently acquired DSG based in Thailand.
+Several global and regional disposable hygiene product manufacturers have converting operations in Southeast Asia.
+These producers include Kimberly-Clark, Johnson & Johnson, Kao, Procter & Gamble and Unicharm.
 Increasing converting capacity in Southeast Asia speaks to demand growth in the region and the region’s popularity as a manufacturing base for exports to other Asian locales.

-In 2019, the nameplate capacity of both fine and medium denier spunbonded/spunmelt polypropylene technology in the Southeast Asia is 284,000 tons and accounts for about 7% of all global capacity in this technology category.
+In 2019, the nameplate capacity of both fine and medium denier spunbonded/spunmelt polypropylene technology in Southeast Asia is 264,000 tons and accounts for about 7% of all global capacity in this technology category.

 Most of the largest producers of nonwovens in Southeast Asia utilize fine denier polypropylene spunbonded/spunmelt technology only and largely supply the hygiene market.
-Fibertex in Malaysia is the largest nonwoven producer in Southeast Asia in 2018 with capacity of 85,000 tons.
+Fibertex Personal Care in Malaysia was the largest nonwovens producer in Southeast Asia in 2019 with capacity of 85,000 tons.

-Asahi (Thailand) commissioned a new line in 2018 and has 60,000 tons of fine denier spunbonded capacity in place at the beginning of 2019.
-FitesaCNC and Mitsui, both in Thailand, each have about 40,000 tonnes of fine denier capacity in 2019 and Mitsui in Thailand 30,000 tons.
+Asahi (Thailand) had 40,000 tons of fine denier spunbonded capacity in place at the beginning of 2019.
+FitesaCNC in Thailand has 39,000 tons of fine denier capacity in 2019 and Mitsui in Thailand has 30,000 tons.

-Unitika commissioned a 30,000 ton spunbonded polyester line in 2017 making it the sixth largest nonwoven producer in Southeast Asia.
-The line output will target carpet backing, geotextiles, roofing, automotive and other industrial applications.
+Unitika commissioned a 30,000-ton spunbond polyester line in Thailand 2017 making it the sixth largest nonwoven producer in Southeast Asia.
+Nonwovens from this line are largely used in carpet backing, geotextiles, roofing, automotive and other industrial applications.

 Ten Cate is the only producer of medium denier spunbonded polypropylene nonwovens in Southeast Asia.
 These nonwovens are needlepunched and supply the geotextile market and other related end uses.
-Ten Cate’s annual nameplate capacity is 9,000 tons and is unchanged since 1996.
+Ten Cate’s annual nameplate capacity is 9000 tons and has not changed since 1996.